How to Install Video Kiosk

 About permissions

-When you install Video Kiosk, you are prompted to grant the permissions that Video Kiosk requires.
-However, beginning with Android v6, you will also be prompted at run time to grant some, but not all, of those same permissions again.
-If you choose to deny permissions at run time, some of Video Kiosks features will be disabled.
+When you first run Video Kiosk, you will also be prompted to grant some, of those same permissions again.
+If you deny permissions at run time, some of Video Kiosk’s features may be disabled.

 Configuring Video Kiosk